fantattitude/PXPGradientColor/README.md

-#PAGradientColor
+#PXPGradientColor

 iOS 4.0 minimum.

 ##License

-Without any further information, all the sources provided here are under the MIT License quoted in PAGradientColor/LICENSE.
+Without any further information, all the sources provided here are under the MIT License quoted in PXPGradientColor/LICENSE.

-##What is PAGradientColor
+##What is PXPGradientColor

-PAGradientColor is an Objective-C wrapper for CGGradient.
+PXPGradientColor is an Objective-C wrapper for CGGradient.
 Useful for your iOS projects.
 It Offers you the ability to create a nice gradient with just one line of code.
 For example: